Many freelancers sign up to Upwork with huge expectations. Often, many gave up because they couldn’t find ways to make money on the platform.

 Here’s my latest profile description.

-Writing a good cover letter greatly increases your chance of winning jobs.
+As a new Upworker, you need to apply to jobs.
+Writing a good Upwork cover letter greatly increases your chances of winning jobs.
 It’s an underrated skill that helps clients respond to your proposals amongst dozens of others.

 These are 2 winning factors for a cover letter.

-Instead, make the cover letter about the client and personalize it.
+Instead, focus on the client’s problem and personalize the proposal.
 Find interesting points in the job description, website, or job-specific issues.
 Then, use them in a conversational way to engage the client.

 Here’s how I wrote the cover letter by using interesting points on the client’s website.